-An open-label, 12-week, 2-center study was conducted.
+Methods: An open-label, 12-week, 2-center study was conducted.
 Thirty-seven patients with treatment-naïve NTG received DTFC for 12 weeks to reduce IOP.
 Primary outcome measures were changes in IOP from baseline to 12 weeks of treatment at a peak drug effect.
 Secondary outcome measures were changes in IOP from baseline to 12 weeks of treatment a trough drug effect and 8 hours after drug administration.
-At each visit, IOP was measured at 9 am and then DTFC was administered by a hospital personnel.
-IOP was also measured at 11 am and 5 pm At week 12, the IOP was measured at 1 and 3 pm as well.
+At each visit, IOP was measured at 9 AM and then DTFC was administered by a hospital personnel.
+IOP was also measured at 11 AM and 5 PM At week 12, the IOP was measured at 1 and 3 PM as well.

-The IOP at peak drug effect (11 am) at 12 weeks was significantly reduced to 11.9±2.6 mm Hg from the baseline of 15.6±2.5 mm Hg (23.7%, P<0.0001).
-Significant reduction in the IOP was also achieved at trough drug effect (9 am) and at 8 hours after drug administration (5 pm) at 12 weeks (20.5% and 24.4%, respectively, all P<0.0001).
+Results: The IOP at peak drug effect (11 AM) at 12 weeks was significantly reduced to 11.9±2.6 mm Hg from the baseline of 15.6±2.5 mm Hg (23.7%, P<0.0001).
+Significant reduction in the IOP was also achieved at trough drug effect (9 AM) and at 8 hours after drug administration (5 PM) at 12 weeks (20.5% and 24.4%, respectively, all P<0.0001).
 Eye irritation (59.5%) was the most frequently reported adverse event followed by ocular hyperemia (16.2%).
 The majority of eye irritations were mild in intensity.
 No patients discontinued the DTFC due to an adverse event and no systemic adverse event was considered related to study medication.